 The parabola is a pattern hidden throughout nature.
 Get an intuitive feel for this by making 3D models of parabolas, paraboloids, and hyperboloids, using cone slices, 3D flexible origami and bouncy stick frame models.
 Also includes beautiful leaf skeleton, our science booklet and drag and drop code simulating parabolas, paraboloids, and hyperboloids.

 From flowers to crystals to atomic particles, nature abounds with broken symmetries.
 Play with floral shapes, making 3D models with broken symmetry, the Trillium flower, the hexagonal Mountain Laurel.
-Included is a rhombic dodecahedral garnet stone, a pyritohedral piece of iron pyrite and a large model of the pyritohedron (a dodecahedron with some symmetry broken).
-See how reducing symmetry opens up new practical possibilities and new beauty.
+Included is a rhombic dodecahedral garnet stone, a pyritohedral piece of iron pyrite, and large models of each (both dodecahedra with some symmetry broken).
+See how reducing symmetry opens up new practical possibilities and new beauty!

 When a Vervet monkey sees several others eating a blue berry, he tends to eat blue berries.
 If the monkey moves to a new group where they eat pink berries, the Vervets will eat pink berries.
 We use simple Scratch code to model this "monkey see monkey do" behavior.
 We also explore the beauty of the Vervets and their berries with a drawing projects.
 We'll also paint a blueberry using blueberry pastes prepared as acid and base mixtures.